Coolant Distribution Unit (CDU) High Capacity Server Cooling

 Liquid to Liquid Cooling Distribution Units (L2L CDU)

 Liquid to Liquid CDUs require facility water to remove heat from rack and row equipment but come with a battery of benefits to offset added system complexity.
-Liquid cooled data centers offer higher energy efficiency from the higher heat capacity of liquid, which requires less energy to remove and dissipate more heat.
-Liquid cooling can replace excessive noise and vibration from fans and blowers improving data integrity and workplace safety.
-These liquid cooling systems enable smaller footprints and lower total cost of ownership, ideal for artificial intelligence and advanced analytics, blockchain and cryptocurrency, mainframe and gaming servers and supercomputer applications.
+Fully liquid cooled data centers maximize energy efficiency from the higher heat capacity of liquid throughout the full data center.
+These liquid cooling systems enable smaller footprints and lower total cost of ownership, ideal for artificial intelligence and advanced analytics, blockchain and cryptocurrency, mainframe and gaming servers, and supercomputer applications.

 Liquid to Air Cooling Distribution Units (L2A CDU)

-Many facilities are not designed for system-wide liquid cooling, so Liquid to Air Coolant Distribution Units can provide the benefits of liquid cooling without the full-scale implementation of facility water.
-L2A CDUs enable localized liquid cooling for high output IT equipment but leverages the data center’s air conditioning to dissipate heat from the server rack or row.
-Liquid to Air CDUs maximize the cooling possible with established air-cooled data centers and mature leak-free liquid cold plate and liquid system technologies.
-By leveraging existing data center cooling systems, liquid to air coolant distribution units minimize thermal management equipment and installation costs but still provide higher capacity cooling that air alone would offer.
+Many facilities are not designed for system-wide liquid cooling, so Liquid to Air Coolant Distribution Units provide the benefits of liquid cooling without the full-scale implementation of facility water.
+L2A CDUs leverage data center air conditioning to dissipate heat from the server rack or row to enable localized liquid cooling for high output IT equipment.
+Liquid to Air CDUs maximize possible cooling in established air-cooled data centers, minimize thermal management equipment and installation costs, and cool at higher capacity than air alone would offer.

 Have questions?
 We're ready to help!